-We would encourage you to create your own planting and other symbols rather than rely on ours.
-It is a simple matter to do this, just create your symbol, select all the elements (lines arcs circles etc.) which make up the new symbol, right click and give the new symbol a name.
-The figure below shows some personalized symbols created by GardenCAD users.
+We would encourage you to create your own planting symbols rather than rely just on those provided with GardenCAD.
+It is a simple matter to do this, just create your symbol, select all the elements (lines arcs circles etc.) which make up the new symbol, right-click and give the new symbol a name.
+The figure below shows a new symbol for a rose created by a GardenCAD user.

 Note: It is not mandatory, but if you would like to make your symbols work in the same manner as native GardenCAD symbols, you need to follow the instructions set out below.